Simple-Life-Apps/xcresults/README.md

 Example of excludeRules.json:

 ```
-[
+{
+   "excluded_prefixes":[
       "Get all elements",
       "Some attachments were deleted",
       "Some screenshots were deleted ",
       "Added attachment ",
       "Get all elements bound by index for:",
       "Checking `",
       "Find the ",
       "Tap \"",
       "Check for interrupting",
       "Waiting ",
       "Swipe down \"",
       "Press \"",
       "Checking existence of "
+   ],
+   "excluded_strings":[

    ]
+}
 ```

 `xcresults <command> <options>`